 When Compassion and Encouragement Aren't enough

-The delusion of addiction can move some people so far from reality, that they become unwilling or shut off against the idea of treatment.
-In cases like this, interventionists are crucial because they can assist in suggesting more direct methods of action.
-While no parent, spouse, child, or friend ever wishes to put their loved one in a legal situation, it may save their life.
-When one becomes unable to control their drug or alcohol use, to make rationals decisions, or if they have become a danger to themselves or others, a Marchman Act is often necessary.
-Many families assume that they can not 'force' their loved one to get help, that the individual must hit their rock bottom before they ask for help.
-But with the ever increasing death toll from street drugs today, with the increasing rates of sex trafficking, and with the crime rate increasing steadily, it is not unreasonable to provide extra incentive for your loved one to get help, before they no longer have the opportunity.
-A certified interventionist is properly trained to help 'raise' your loved one's bottom, so that they are able to see another day, and hopefully, a sober life.
-While the Marchman Act is an aggressive action, it is been a prominent tool in saving lives.
+The delusion of addiction can separate some individuals so far from reality, that they become unwilling or shut off against the idea of getting help.
+In such cases, interventionists are vital because they can assist in suggesting more direct methods of action.
+While nobody ever wants to put their loved one in a legal situation, it may save the loved one's life.
+When someone becomes unable to control their drug or alcohol use, to make rationals decisions, or if they have become a danger to others or even themselves, a Marchman Act is often necessary.
+Many families are under the impression that they cannot 'force' their loved one to get help, that the individual must hit their rock bottom before they seek help.
+However, with the ever increasing death toll from street drugs today, with the increasing rates of sex trafficking, and with the crime rate steadily increasing, it is not unreasonable to provide extra incentive for your loved one to get help, before they no longer have the opportunity.
+A certified interventionist is adequetly trained to help 'raise' your loved one's bottom, so they are able to see another day, and hopefully, a sober life.
+So, while the Marchman Act is an aggressive course of action, it is been a key tool in saving lives.

 The Marchman Act